ScrollPrize/scrollprize-website/docs/04_tutorial1.md

 <iframe className="w-[100%] aspect-video mb-4" src="https://www.youtube.com/embed/GduCExxB0vw" title="YouTube video player" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowFullScreen/>

-For the Herculaneum papyri, many of the same steps apply, with one key change: the ink is not immediately visible to the naked eye.
-We will need to use a machine learning model to detect the ink.
+For the Herculaneum papyri, many of the same steps apply, with one key change: the ink is much less readily visible.
+We will need to use a machine learning model or other tricks to detect the ink.

 Let's go through each of the key steps one by one.